saizonic/saizonic.github.io/index.md

 I am also currently working on a game called Incremedieval, a game about starting as a farmer in a medieval kingdom and working their way up to royalty across multiple generations!

+You can find me on twitter at https://twitter.com/saizonic

 ### What is [Punch Clicker](https://saizonic.github.io/punchclicker.html)?

 Punch Clicker is a martial arts based incremental game where you as the fighter need to train to become stronger!